Dick Harpootlian: South Carolina Senate

+Recognition

+Harpootlian ranked number 29 on the Post and Courier Columbia's 2025 Power List.

 Tenure

 Since joining the Senate, Harpootlian has been critical of the University of South Carolina's hiring practices and legislation giving the Carolina Panthers tax incentives to move their headquarters to Rock Hill, South Carolina.
 In May 2019, Harpootlian commissioned his own independent analysis on the economic benefits of moving the Panthers headquarters to Rock Hill.
 The report found that the added jobs to the area were a third of what the state of South Carolina's review found.
 Harpootlian stalled the Senate vote on the measure although it later passed.

 In November 2019, Harpootlian was criticized for profanely threatening to have an aide of the Richland County Legislation Delegation fired over a press release which failed to include job openings at the Columbia airport.
 In December 2019 he called the university's search for the president's next chief of staff "cronyism at its finest."
 Harpootlian came out against a bill in the senate which would legalize curbside pickup for alcohol products in January 2020.
 And in December of that year Harpootlian raised concerns about $43 million in untracked earmarks which attracted statewide coverage.

 In March 2021, Harpootlian proposed that South Carolina permit the use of firing squads as an alternative method of capital punishment in South Carolina.
 Harpootlian said that while he "abhorred" and "resisted" the death penalty, his work as a prosecutor trying the serial killer Donald Henry Gaskins led to him opposing the electric chair as a "horrible, horrible thing to do to another human being."
 He worked with Republican State Senator Greg Hembree to propose that a bill allowing the use of electrocution also allow the condemned to choose between that option and firing squads.
 Harpootlian said that "the death penalty is going to stay the law here for a while.
 If we’re going to have it, it ought to be humane...
 This was a desperation move on my part to minimize the pain and suffering of the condemned."